Fractional kinetics equation from a Markovian system of interacting Bouchaud trap models

-denotes the transition probability of $k$-stirring (labeled) particles in the ladder-environment $\alpha$, as defined, e.g., in \cite[App.\ A]{floreani_HDL_2021}.
+denotes the transition probability of $k$-stirring labeled particles in the ladder-environment $\alpha$, as defined, e.g., in \cite[App.\ A]{floreani_HDL_2021} (see also \S\ref{sec:appendix-first-construction} below for this ladder construction).
 Because of the well-posedness of the single-particle dynamics (i.e., the random walk) from \textit{all} initial positions, this stirring dynamics with finitely-many particles is likewise well-defined.
 It is simple to check that, for $k\in \N$ and $\mathbf x=(x_1,\ldots, x_k)\in (\Z^d)^k$,

 is the (unnormalized) reversible measure for the $k$-particle process $\mathbf X_t$.
 For later convenience, we also define the multivariate falling factorials of $\eta\in \Xi$: